Recruitment Metrics

 • Tools like Vouch help streamline your hiring process while providing a better candidate experience.

-What Are Recruiting Metrics?
+What are Recruiting Metrics?

 Recruiting metrics, also known as hiring metrics or staffing metrics, are a set of measurements or data points used to evaluate the success of the recruiting process and the quality of your employee talent.